kathulhur/kathulhur/README.md

 <br>

 - 🌱 I'm looking for a job.
+- 💻 I'm a Software Developer.
+- 🐍 I'm primarily develop software using Python.
-- 📖 I'm reading about Software Design and Ruby on Rails.
+- 📖 I'm exploring Software Design and Ruby on Rails.
 - 📫 How to reach me joseph.dev.ph@gmail.com